Where the Money Goes

 Casino Gaming

-Of the $832.3 million in casino revenue that was contributed to the state, an all-time high of $611.6 million went to the Education Trust Fund (ETF), which supports early childhood education, public elementary and secondary education, public school construction and capital improvement projects.
-From the opening of the state’s first casino in 2010 through the end of FY2022, more than $4.6 billion in casino revenues had been contributed to the ETF.
+Of the $848.1 million that the casinos contributed to the state, $622.7 million went to the Education Trust Fund (ETF), which supports early childhood education, public elementary and secondary education, public school construction and capital improvement projects.
+From the opening of the state’s first casino in 2010 through the end of FY2023, more than $5.2 billion in casino revenues had been contributed to the ETF.

-• Local aid:$105.9 million, including funds for local impact grants and aid to local jurisdictions.
+• Local aid: $108.9 million, including funds for local impact grants and aid to local jurisdictions.

-• Maryland’s horse racing industry:$90.8 million, including funds for the Racetrack Facility Renewal and Horse Racing Purse Dedication accounts.
+• Maryland’s horse racing industry: $92.1 million, including funds for the Racetrack Facility Renewal and Horse Racing Purse Dedication accounts.

-• Maryland’s Small, Minority and Women-owned Business Fund:$19.6 million
+• Maryland’s Small, Minority and Women-owned Business Fund: $19.9 million

 Sports Wagering and Fantasy Competitions

-Maryland’s first five retail sportsbooks opened in December 2021.
 All sports wagering operators contribute 15% of their taxable win to the Blueprint for Maryland’s Future Fund, which supports public education.
-In FY2022, these contributions totaled $2.9 million.
-Expired sports wagering prizes support responsible gaming programs and totaled $132,415 in FY2022.
+In FY2023, these contributions were nearly $25.3 million.
+Expired sports wagering prizes support responsible gaming programs and totaled nearly $2.1 million in FY2023.

 The operators of fantasy competitions (including daily fantasy sports) contribute 15% of their revenue to the Blueprint for Maryland’s Future Fund.
-In FY2022, these contributions totaled $2.6 million.
+In FY2023, these contributions totaled $1.2 million.